cs-chan/ArtGAN/README.md

 <!---
 This repository does not include the Wikiart dataset used.
 --->
-For the list of the styles, artists, and genres used, please refer to the [ICIP supplementary material](http://www.cs-chan.com/doc/ICIP2016_supp.pdf).
+For the list of the styles, artists, and genres used, please refer to our [ICIP supplementary material](http://www.cs-chan.com/doc/ICIP2016_supp.pdf).

-For the details of the WikiArt dataset used, please refer to the [WikiArt Dataset](https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset) folder.
+For the details of the WikiArt dataset used in our ICIP2016 paper, please refer to the [WikiArt Dataset](https://github.com/cs-chan/ICIP2016-PC/tree/master/WikiArt%20Dataset) folder.

 <!---
 For the full list of paintings used, please refer to [Saleh & Elgammal (2015).
 Large-scale Classification of Fine-Art Paintings: Learning The Right Metric on The Right Feature](https://arxiv.org/pdf/1505.00855v1.pdf).